-The accounts receivable turnover ratio, also known as the debtor’s turnover ratio, is an efficiency ratio that measures how efficiently a company is using its assets.
+The accounts receivable turnover ratio, also known as the debtor’s turnover ratio, is an efficiency ratio that measures how efficiently a company is collecting revenue – and by extension, how efficiently it is using its assets.
 The accounts receivable turnover ratio measures the number of times over a given period that a company collects its average accounts receivable.

 Image: CFI’s Financial Analysis Courses.